Skip to main content

 The Testicular Microenvironment under Stress

 At the level of the gonad, both metabolic syndrome and varicoceles create a hostile microenvironment for spermatogenesis.
-The increased and elevated temperatures associated with these conditions have deleterious effects on multiple testicular cell types.
+The increased oxidative stress and elevated temperatures associated with these conditions have deleterious effects on multiple testicular cell types.

 • Leydig Cells ∞ These cells, responsible for testosterone production, are highly sensitive to oxidative damage.
 Increased reactive oxygen species (ROS) can impair the function of key steroidogenic enzymes, such as cholesterol side-chain cleavage enzyme (P450scc) and 17α-hydroxylase/17,20-lyase (CYP17A1), leading to reduced intratesticular testosterone levels.
 This is particularly problematic during post-TRT recovery, as robust intratesticular testosterone is required to support spermatogenesis.